HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 The Project Leads MUST iterate with the Oversight Committee and revise the draft Product Roadmap until it meets with the approval of the Committee.

-The Product Roadmap MUST be approved by the Oversight Committee approved prior to [Clarifying the Engineering Plan](#clarifying-the-engineering-plan).
+The Product Roadmap MUST be approved by the Oversight Committee prior to [Clarifying the Engineering Plan](#clarifying-the-engineering-plan).

 #### Approving and Publishing the Product Roadmap
 [Approving and Publishing the Product Roadmap]: #approving-and-publishing-the-product-roadmap